A Very Brief Airplane Home Project Guide

 If the engines on your bird have significant remaining service they'll ultimately need to be removed as a simple matter of rational economics.
 Retain an experienced crew, and have them sign a contract stipulating that the removal will be strictly per normal standards for airworthy aircraft, meaning they must observe the same standards and discipline as with maintenance of operational aircraft.
 And stipulate that only the basic engines will be removed - no ancillary components nor the nacelles may be removed nor damaged.
 Specify painful penalties for noncompliance - make it legally clear that you're dead serious about maintaining the full integrity of your bird.

-And you'll want to clear the cabin of most of the rows of seats.
+You'll likely want to clear the cabin of most of the rows of seats.
 It might be wise to do this prior to ferrying your aircraft (discussed below) so as to reduce the aircraft's mass and thus improve ferry fuel efficiency and short field landing performance.
 Buyers for airliner seats, such as collectors, theme restaurant developers, meeting room facility managers (Rotary Clubs for example), local hanger owners, and others can be found.
 Advertise or auction them on the web if useful.
 But consider keeping at least a few rows for yourself - you might want to create a nostalgia alcove in your future home.
 If they're in reasonable condition they're perfectly suitable as domestic seating.
 It's trivially easy to modify their spacing of course - you can provide all the leg room you desire.
 And in some cases you can create facing arrangements by turning, for example, a center row 180 degrees so it faces aft.
 A table could be placed between a forward facing and an aft facing pair of center seat rows to create a dining area for example.

 Land - your jetliner's future home: